The ACHP provides various training via classroom, webinars, and online on-demand available through the ACHP's eLearning portal.

 Guidance for Indian Tribes, Native Hawaiian Organizations, and Federal Agencies

-While tribal and Native Hawaiian organization participants may have varied and different issues and concerns in the Section 106 process, the following guidance documents address the most common issues brought to the attention of the ACHP ONAA staff.
+While Tribal and Native Hawaiian organization participants may have varied and different issues and concerns in the Section 106 process, the following guidance documents address the most common issues brought to the attention of the ACHP OTIP staff.

 Consultation with Indian Tribes

 - Consultation with Indian Tribes in the Section 106 Process: The Handbook is focused on tribal consultation in the Section 106 review process.

 - Limitations on the Delegation of Authority by Federal Agencies to Initiate Tribal Consultation under Section 106 of the National Historic Preservation Act clarifies the restrictions on the use of Section 800.2(c)(4) provision regarding Section 106 consultation with Indian Tribes.